 This video was developed with funding from the Victorian Government Department of Education and Early Childhood Development.

-Connecting and communicating: 0-6 months
+Connecting at 0-6 months

 Connecting and communicating: 18-35 months